Chris Mowan, MBA, FACHE

 Vice President of Operations, Medical City Heart Hospital and Medical City Spine Hospital

-Jennifer Ledbetter is the Vice President of Operations for the new Medical City Heart Hospital and Medical City Spine Hospital, set to open Fall 2019.
+Jennifer Ledbetter is the Vice President of Operations for Medical City Heart Hospital and Medical City Spine Hospital.
 In this role, she oversees cardiovascular and spine service line development and operations.
 She joined Medical City Dallas in 2006 as a registered nurse in our Invasive Cardiac Lab.
 Since then, she has served in progressive leadership roles such as Manager of Invasive/Noninvasive Cardiology, Director of Cardiovascular Services, and was most recently the Assistant Vice President of Heart and Vascular Services.

 In this role, she was responsible for Heart and Vascular operations,strategic planning, business development and physician collaboration.
 During this time, she successfully launched and managed the partnership between Medical City Dallas and Hunt Regional Medical Center, bringing lifesaving interventional cardiology services to Greenville and the surrounding communities northeast of Dallas.